One of the best restaurants in Oxfordshire

 Open for non-residents 7 days a week, for breakfast, lunch, superb afternoon teas and dinner.
 You will always receive a genuine warm welcome from our lovely staff.

-Do take the opportunity of eating in one of the finest restaurants in Oxfordshire.
+Please do take the opportunity of eating in one of the best restaurants in Oxfordshire.

 "The restaurant at Fallowfields is superb as is the "high" tea"